Managing the Supply

 In multi-year droughts, TMWA can accumulate significant drought reserves, providing additional protection for the region's water supply that did not exist until the 2015 passage of TROA.

 Below is a graph of the historic use of upstream drought reserves.
 It shows the amount of upstream storage TMWA had available, and the drought storage that was used to help meet customer demand during the 1987-1994 and the 2012-2016 droughts.
-Notably, since 1985 the community's drought reserves have only been used on five occasions.
+Notably, since TROA was passed, the ability to store water during drought has significantly increased (in aquamarine shading):

 Meeting Future Water Demand